closek/Palau-eDNA-Project/README.md

 - `PalaueDNA.Rproj` R project container all code and files run in this mini environment
 - `PalaueDNA_analysis_[...].qmd` Analysis files for specific sampling events (MonthYear)
 - `PalaueDNA_analysis_template.qmd` Template for analysis and visualization.
 Make a copy of this file and rename copy to start a new analysis.
 Update this file to make changes for future analyses.
+- `PalaueDNA_analysis_template.html` The rendered output created by `PalaueDNA_analysis_template.qmd` for easy reference of report.
+Need to open in browser window
 - `README.md` contains project description and instruction in markdown
 - `renv.lock` record of package dependencies and versions used to construct this project.